minnojs/minno-quest/src/0.0/manager/API.md

 `title` is a string to be used as the page title (the name displayed on the tag).

 #### skip
 Whether to activate the skip and refresh option.
-If activated, clicking `F5` reloads the current task, clicking `escape` and then the right or left arrows skips to the next or previous tasks.
+If activated, clicking `ctrl r` reloads the current task (this feature may not be supported on older browsers), clicking `escape` and then the right or left arrows skips to the next or previous tasks.

 ### Tasks
 The basic unit in piManager is the **task**.
 The manager currently suports two types of tasks `quest` and `message`.
 You should just cue them into the sequence (you can use mixers to your hearts content as well).